Can adult humans grow new neurons naturally?

 New Brain Cells in a Lifetime

 It is estimated that we are born with nearly 100 billion neural cells in our spine and brain region.
 By around age of 3 neurogenesis seems to disappears in all regions with the exception of hippocampal neurogenesis.
 It is thought that perhaps during evolution our DNA traded its capacity to regenerate new motor cells & brain cells for the stability of our existing brain cells.

 How to Control Adult Neurogenesis?

 Generally neural cell replacement therapy requires neural cell transplants with progenitors that help give rise to new neuron cells from differentiated astrocytes or oligodendrocytes.
-A recent ted talk discussed other more natural ways for us to generate new brain cells using a combination of diet and exercise as the foundation of natural neural cell proliferation.
+A recent ted talk discussed other more natural ways for us to generate new brain cells using a combination of best foods for arthritis and exercise as the foundation of natural neural cell proliferation.

 Natural ways to increase Neurogenesis include: